-9 Sending materials to Cambridge
+8 Sending materials to Cambridge International

-As soon as you have completed the speaking tests, submit the total marks to Cambridge electronically or using the Internal Assessment Mark Sheet (MS1) in the separate envelope provided.
+As soon as you have completed the speaking tests, submit the total marks to Cambridge International electronically or using the Internal Assessment Mark Sheet (MS1) in the separate envelope provided.
 In the envelope provided for your sample for External Moderation, send:

-- the recorded sample - all the Working Mark Sheets - a copy of the MS1/printout of the marks input screen - the Cover Sheet for Moderation Sample - (if applicable) photocopy of any illustrative material used in the Topic Presentation/ Conversation section, clearly labelled with Centre and candidate number - any other materials requested by Cambridge (for example if permission to use more than one teacher/Examiner has been given).
+- the recorded sample - all the Working Mark Sheets - a copy of the MS1/printout of the marks input screen - the Cover Sheet for Moderation Sample - (if applicable) photocopy of any illustrative material used in the Topic Presentation/ Conversation section, clearly labelled with centre and candidate number - any other materials requested by Cambridge International - details of Internal Moderation procedures, if more than one teacher/Examiner has been used.

-Do not wait until the end of the examination period to send these to Cambridge.
-Keep a copy of the recordings and paperwork in a secure place at your Centre in case of postal losses or delays.
+Do not wait until the end of the examination period to send these to Cambridge International.
+Keep a copy of the recordings and paperwork in a secure place at your centre in case of postal losses or delays.